slorello89/triton-benchmark-server/README.md

 ## Testing Redis cache

-Ensure that you have a separate VM running in the same sub-net / vpc reachable from your triton server instance.
+Ensure that you have a separate VM running in the same subnet / vpc reachable from your triton server instance.
 Take the host-name or IP along with the port of Redis and modify `docker-compose-redis.yml` to the correct values

 On your triton server machine run